PA055/5839B-Notebook/Notebooks/Programming.typ

 #glossary.add-term("deliminator")[A character or set of characters that seperate parts of a string]
-#glossary.add-term("pose")[a structure containing the x, y, and heading of the robot]
+#glossary.add-term("pose")[A structure containing the x, y, and heading of the robot]
 #glossary.add-term("GUI")[Graphical User Interface - A way to diplay information on the robot brain in a clean and presentable manner]
 #glossary.add-term("PID")[Proportional, Integral, Derivitive - A type of control loop that takes in error and returns new motor value]
-#glossary.add-term("PTO")[Honestly we dont know what it stands for, we just know its used to switch which gear a motor is powering with pneumatics]
+#glossary.add-term("PTO")[Power Take Off - A mechanism where a single motor can switch between powering 2 different mechanism using pneumatics]

 #create-appendix-entry(title: "Glossary")[
   #components.glossary()